SolarHome.org Home

 To decide what size you need, you should calculate the total of wattage that may be needed at any one time.
 Then, choose an inverter that has a slightly higher output.

 The size of an inverter is measured by its maximum continuous output in watts.
-Again, make sure that that the size rating of your inverter is larger than the total wattage of all the AC loads you are planning to run at one time.
+Again, make sure that the size rating of your inverter is larger than the total wattage of all the AC loads you are planning to run at one time.

 Most appliances have some sort of label or owner’s manual that should tell you its wattage, but here is a formula for converting AC amps into watts (in case you only know the amps):